holkerveen/hi-framework-skeleton/README.md

-# My DIY PHP Framework Application
+# My Hi Framework Application

 This is a project built with [Hi Framework](https://github.com/holkerveen/hi-framework).